 Join the Pennsylvania Housing Choices Coalition

 The Pennsylvania Housing Choices Coalition is a new advocacy coalition of organizations from across the Commonwealth convened by 10,000 Friends of Pennsylvania.
-We are coming together to support common-sense bipartisan statewide legislation that will bring about more attainable housing choices for all Pennsylvanians.
+We are coming together to support smart, bipartisan statewide legislation that will bring about more housing choices for all Pennsylvanians.

-We support building more starter homes, workforce housing, and transit-accessible housing in the right places close to jobs and opportunities.
-Our coalition will be asking state lawmakers to support legislative changes that remove barriers to creating more attainable age-friendly housing choices in communities across Pennsylvania.
+We support building more starter homes, workforce housing, and homes with access to transit in the right places close to jobs and opportunities.
+Our coalition will be asking state lawmakers to support legislative changes that remove barriers to creating more housing choices in communities across Pennsylvania.

 What We Believe